codingoutloud/claimdump/README.md

 # claimdump

-Show claims for authenticated users - .NET Core ASP.NET version
+Gathers all claims for authenticated users and dumps them out in a neat table.

+ASP.NET Core version.